Healthy Homes Assessment Whakatu

 Draught Stopping Whakatu

-If you are able to feel external air coming in or an unobstructed draught coming from a gap or hole and you can feel it, it is probably a gap or hole which requirements sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-Gaps greater than 3mm that let air into or out of the home need to be sealed.
-For instance, if an open fireplace is not in use, it can cause draughts and should be blocked off.
-Property managers and landlords are responsible for ensuring that these draughts are stopped as far as possible.
+If you are able to feel external air getting in, or see an unobstructed draught coming from a gap or hole or crack, then it is likely a crack or hole that needs sealing in some way.
+Large cracks and gaps should be stopped permanently.
+Any gaps greater than 3mm that allow air in or out within your home require seals.
+In the case of an open fireplace isn’t used it can create draughts.
+This should be blocked off.
+Landlords and property managers are accountable for making sure that such draughts are squelched whenever imaginable.

-You don’t need to block up intentional holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the building when the house is heated and cools in order to let them be opened and closed rather instead of being stuck.
-We will examine all doors and windows in our Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be required to allow movement of the structure as the household heats and cools, so that they can still be opened and closed rather than securing.
+We will test all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections